Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/ebpf-dataplane.md

    kubectl delete pods -n yaobank --all
    ```

-8. Curl the `yaobank-customer` service again and confirm the public IP address of cloudshell or your local shell show up as source IP in pod logs.
+8. Curl the `yaobank-customer` service again and confirm the public IP address of cloudshell or your local shell show up as source IP in pod logs, rather than the node IP which we saw via kube-proxy.

    ```bash
    SVC_HOST=$(kubectl -n yaobank get svc yaobank-customer -ojsonpath='{.status.loadBalancer.ingress[0].ip}')